6 Tips for Serving Alcohol at Events

 I’m going to come right out and say it: open bars at an event are a horrible idea, and you should never offer them (but we often do!)
 Yes, you want your guests and attendees to mingle, network and have a good time, but you also want to avoid a serious incident.
 The easiest way to do this – limit how much your guests can drink.
 Give them drink tickets, set a three-drink limit, have a shorter happy hour; don’t allow attendees to drink themselves into a stupor.

-Tip: serve food, always!
+Tip: Serve food, always!
 If you get people eating they’re more likely to drink less.
 Besides, drinking on an empty stomach can lead quickly to drunkenness.

 Take Steps To Prevent Drunk Driving